8 Quick and Easy Ways to Make Your Workspace Tidy and Productive

 Now that your desk is clean and empty, you're going to return only the items you need in order of how often you use them.
 For example, pens you use every day should go in a cup on top of your desk, and other frequently-used items like notepads, paperclips, and the stapler should go in a top drawer, where access is quick and easy.
 Lesser-used items, such as headphones, snacks, or disinfectant wipes, can go in lower drawers.
 Arrange everything you need with most-used near at hand, and least-used furthest away.

-You're going to use a small shelf or bookends to corral useful reference books, create folders (or designate a basket, binder, or bin) for each project or to organize files, and get the excess out of your space immediately.
+Use a small shelf or bookends to corral useful reference books.
+Create folders (or designate a basket, binder, or bin) for each project or to organize files.
+Get the excess out of your space immediately.

 * This blog is reader-supported, with no ads!
 If you buy through my links, I may earn a small commission.